linearrain/chillbird-radio-server/README.md

-# chillbird-radio-server (STILL IN EARLY DEVELOPMENT STAGE)
+# chillbird-radio-server
 ### Alpha version
-My simplified implementation of Broadcasting Server for mp3 audio via http by using Golang net/http package mainly.
+The small and simple protocol for internet radio streaming engines, no HLS or ICED used.
 A heart of Chillbird radio.

 ## How to use
 1. Download the project